 During Oracle Solaris Cluster configuration, you specify the names of all nodes that you are installing in the global cluster.
-Node names must be unique throughout the cluster.
+The node name must be same as the output of the uname -n command..

 A node ID number is assigned to each cluster node for intracluster use, beginning with the number 1.
 Node ID numbers are assigned to each cluster node in the order that the node becomes a cluster member.
 If you configure all cluster nodes in one operation, the node from which you run the scinstall utility is the last node assigned a node ID number.
 You cannot change a node ID number after it is assigned to a cluster node.